 At the core of most APAs are comparables.
 The APA Program works closely with taxpayers to find the best and most reliable comparables for each Covered Transaction.
 In some cases, CUPs or CUTs can be identified.
-In other cases, comparable business activities of independent companies are utilized in applying the CPM or a profit split method.
+In other cases, profit data on comparable business activities of independent companies are used in applying the CPM or a profit split method.
 Generally, in the APA Program's experience since 1991, CUPs and CUTs have been most often derived from the internal transactions of the taxpayer.

-For profit-based methods in which comparable business activities or functions of independent companies are sought, the APA Program typically has applied a three-part process.
-First, a pool of potential comparables has been identified through broad searches.
-From this pool, companies having transactions that are clearly not comparable to those of the tested party have been eliminated through the use of quantitative and qualitative analyses, i.e., quantitative screens and business descriptions.
-Then, based on a review of available descriptive and financial data, a set of comparable transactions or business activities of independent companies has been finalized.
-The comparability of the finalized set has then been enhanced through the application of adjustments.
+For profit-based methods in which comparable business activities or functions of independent companies are sought, the APA Program typically has selected them using a three-part process.
+First, a pool of companies with potentially comparable business activities has been identified through broad searches.
+From this pool, companies performing business activities that are clearly not comparable to those of the tested party have been eliminated through the use of quantitative and qualitative analyses, i.e., quantitative screens and review of business descriptions.
+Then, based on a review of available descriptive and financial data, a set of comparable independent companies has been finalized.
+The comparability of the final set has then been enhanced by adjusting their financial data.